rrwen/twitter2pg/README.md

 ```

 ### Stream API

-The code below uses the Twitter Streaming API to do the following:

 1. Stream tweets to track keyword `twitter`
 2. When a tweet is available, insert the tweet into a PostgreSQL table named `stream_tweets`